kamadorueda/santiago/README.md

 # Short term goals

-- Generalize the parser so it works on an input of `&str` instead of `char`.

-  This is important since in many languages lexemes can be composite, e.g. `==` is two `char`s.

 - Implement a lexer that turns a `&str` into an `&[&str]`, so that people do not have to implement their own ad-hoc lexers.